The idea behind the blog

 Initially my focus was on Cornwall but circumstances turned me into a gypsy, and so I have taken the idea and my camera with me everywhere I go.
 What began as a mild interest has become an absorbing literary pilgrimage that unites many of my interests and has led to quite a few adventures.

-If you would like to be notified about fortnightly posts, please complete the subscription form below.
+You are most welcome to follow me, and if you would like to be notified about fortnightly posts, simply complete the subscription form below.